Spelkington/spelkington.github.io/content/articles/hello-blog.md

 ---
 title: Hello, Blog!
-Tales from the pre-CGC blog
 date: 2021-07-28
 tags:
+  - "#python"
+  - data
 ---

 Look at that - a whole blog, just for me!
 At this rate, the last thing I need to do to be a *real* tech guru is start a podcast.